Department of Agricultural, Food, and Resource Economics

 B.Sc.
 Hons., University of Jos, Nigeria

-Saweda Liverpool-Tasie joined the department at MSU as an assistant professor in January 2012.
+Saweda Liverpool-Tasie joined the department at MSU as an associate professor in January 2012.
 She is appointed in the tenure system.
 Her current research focuses on differential effects of policies and poverty reduction strategies on farmer behavior and welfare.
 This includes accounting for the potentially different marginal benefits of reducing agricultural production constraints; largely credit and information.

 Her current work looks at the differential effect of social networks on technology adoption and bargaining power, given household poverty status.
 Saweda’s current research also looks at strategies to improve efficient fertilizer access and use in developing countries.
 Her research has looked at using asset poverty measures to better understand the dynamics of rural poverty and its effect on the behavior of farmers.